chromaxyz/reflex/docs/IMPLEMENTERS.md

 By default, all endpoints are implemented by the same code: [src/ReflexEndpoint.sol](../src/ReflexEndpoint.sol).
 This is a very simple contract that forwards its requests to the `Dispatcher`, along with the original `msg.sender`.
 The call is done with a normal `call()`, so the execution takes place within the `Dispatcher` contract's storage context, not the endpoints'.

 Endpoints contain the bare minimum amount of logic required for forwarding.
 This is because they are not upgradeable.
-They should ideally be as optimized as possible so as to minimise gas costs since many of them will be deployed.
+They should ideally be as optimized as possible so as to minimize gas costs since many of them will be deployed.

 The `Dispatcher` contract ensures that all requests to it are from a known trusted endpoint address.
 The only way that addresses can become known trusted is when the `Dispatcher` contract itself creates them.
 In this way, the original `msg.sender` sent by the endpoint can be trusted.